openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 git review
 ~~~

-If 'all goes well' your change will be merged to project swiftonfile.
-What 'all goes well' means, is this:
+Your change will be merged automatically by Jenkins after:

 1. Jenkins passes unit tests and functional tests.
-2. Two core reviewers give +2.
+2. At least one core reviewer gives a +2.
+3. A core reviewer gives a '+1 Approved' for Workflow.

 [OpenStack Gerrit Workflow]: https://wiki.openstack.org/wiki/Gerrit_Workflow
 [SSH key]: http://review.openstack.org/#/settings/ssh-keys